MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/drop-workload-group-command.md

 ---
 # .drop workload_group

 Drops a workload group.
-This command requires [AllDatabasesAdmin](access-control/role-based-authorization.md) permission.

 > [!NOTE]
 > The `internal` and `default` workload groups can't be dropped.

 For more information, see [Workload groups](workload-groups.md).

+## Permissions

+This command requires [AllDatabasesAdmin](access-control/role-based-authorization.md) permissions.

 ## Syntax